drmlazer11/drmlazer11.github.io/_posts/2016-05-15-The-Psychology-Of-Persuasion.md

 <p>We are trained from birth that obedience to proper authority is right and disobedience is wrong.
 This essential message fills parental lessons, schoolhouse rhymes, stories and songs of our childhood and is carried forward in the legal, military and political systems we encounter as adults.
 Religious instruction contributes as well.
 The very first book of the Bible, for example, describes how failure to obey authority produced the loss of paradise for Adam, Eve and the rest of the human race.</p>

 <p>Titles and clothing are two ways in which authority is typically conveyed.
 For instance, when "M.D." is attached to someone's name, we assume the person must be very knowledgeable about medicine.
-Similarly, when we see someone in a fresh-pressed suit and tie, we associate an authoritative feeling towards them.</p>
+Similarly, we assign more authority to an individual in a fresh-pressed suit and tie than we do to somebody in a T-shirt and jeans.</p>

-<p><em>Be careful.
+<p><em>Be careful!
 Titles and clothing are easily faked.</em></p>

 <h2>Scarcity</h2>